rsksmart/rif-relay-contracts/Readme.md

 `"@rsksmart/rif-relay-contracts": "https://github.com/anarancio/rif-relay-contracts",` and then run `npm i`**

-**IMPORTANT: when you publish a version postinstall scripts must be disabled, if you are publishing a new version on the repository directly you need to run `npm run disablePostInstall` command to disable postinstall scripts since is not automatically disabled.
+**IMPORTANT: when you publish a version postinstall scripts must be disabled, if you are publishing a new version on the repository directly you need to run `npm run switchPostInstall disable` command to disable postinstall scripts since is not automatically disabled.
-That is only automatically disabled when you run `npm publish` to publish your library on node registry.**
+That is only automatically disabled when you run `npm publish` to publish your library on node registry.
+If you want to enable postinstall scripts again for development you can run `npm run switchPostInstall enable`**

 #### How to add new resources